joshbegley/nyt-latest/README.md

 `When the quake struck a remote village in the Atlas Mountains outside of Marrakesh, it knocked out power and phones, making it impossible to call for help.
 Now food and water are running very low.`\
 https://nytimes.com/live/2023/09/10/world/earthquake-morocco-marrakesh-news/we-didnt-wait-for-anybody-to-start-saving-peoples-lives?searchResultPosition=2

-**DeSantis Looks to Pandemic Politics for a Boost to His Campaign**\
+**Covid Hero or ‘Lockdown Ron’?
+For DeSantis, Virus Offers a Contrast With Trump**\
-`The Florida governor has recently highlighted his state’s response to the coronavirus in hopes of providing a contrast to former President Donald J. Trump.`\
+`The Florida governor has recently highlighted his state’s response to the coronavirus in hopes of striking some distance from Donald Trump.`\
 https://nytimes.com/2023/09/10/us/politics/desantis-covid-trump-2024-iowa.html?searchResultPosition=3

 **The mountainous region hit hardest by the quake boasts stunning scenery.**\